 Founder/ Chairman/ Chief Medical Officer

-Robert G. Gillio, MD, graduated from Lawrence University magna cum laude in 1976 and received his medical degree from Rush Medical College in 1980.
+Robert G. Gillio, MD, co-founder of the Sudden Cardiac Arrest Foundation, graduated from Lawrence University magna cum laude in 1976 and received his medical degree from Rush Medical College in 1980.
 He attended the Mayo Graduate School of Medicine, where he pursued a residency in internal medicine and a research fellowship in thoracic diseases.
 He moved to Lancaster in 1988, where he joined Pulmonary Associates and was awarded Doctor of the Year by the Nursing Practice Board.
 Dr. Gillio left a successful medical practice in the summer of 2000 to devote his attention to the founding of InnerLink.
 In 2003, he was appointed an Adjunct Assistant Professor at the Milton S. Hershey Medical Center at The Pennsylvania State University.

 Dr. Gillio has coupled his skills as a physician with his quest to make the practice of medicine safer and better understood through technology.
 A leader in telemedicine, virtual reality surgical simulation, Internet-based education, and ase-based learning, Dr. Gillio has founded four companies and sold two of them to Fortune 500 companies.
 Dr. Gillio holds 13 patents on various medical and educational products, six of which are owned by InnerLink, Inc.